EStog/PathEx/README.md

-# PathPy-Synchronization
+# PathEx-Synchronization
 Declarative task synchronization in Python inspired by Path Expressions